How things stand in the battle for Euro 2020 qualification

 Manager Michael O’Neill put on a brave face following the 3-1 defeat against Holland in Rotterdam, where Northern Ireland had taken the lead before suffering a late collapse.

-Wins for top two Holland and Germany on Sunday left Northern Ireland three points behind in third, needing an unlikely maximum haul from games next month at home to the Dutch and away in Frankfurt to get out of Group C, while their poor Nations League ranking makes a play-off place unlikely.
+Subsequent wins for top two Holland and Germany left Northern Ireland three points behind in third, needing an unlikely maximum haul from games next month at home to the Dutch and away in Frankfurt to get out of Group C.

+A play-off place remains a possibility and they can take confidence from Monday’s friendly win over Czech Republic in Prague.

 Republic of Ireland

-Mick McCarthy’s squad are top of Group D, level on points with Denmark and unbeaten so far from six matches with three wins.
+Despite losing to Switzerland, Mick McCarthy’s squad remain top of Group D, level on points with Denmark, albeit having played a game more.

+With the Swiss also in the mix, Ireland must now take three points from the Danes in Dublin next month to qualify automatically.

-Victory over Switzerland on Tuesday would ensure qualification, otherwise it will go down to their final game against Denmark next month.
-Given their own lowly spot in the Nations League rankings, McCarthy’s men will want to make sure at the first possible opportunity.
+Given their lowly spot in the Nations League rankings, McCarthy’s men will be keen to seize the opportunity.

 Other qualifiers